flow-hydraulics/flow-wallet-api/README.md

 To learn more about database schema versioning and migrations, read [MIGRATIONS.md](MIGRATIONS.MD).

 ### Google KMS setup

-Note: In order to use Google KMS for remote key management you'll need a Google Cloud Platform account.
+**Note**: In order to use Google KMS for remote key management you'll need a Google Cloud Platform account.

 Pre-requisites: